nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

 - **exclude_terminal_rotamers**: Exclude terminal rotamers during parametrization of non standard molecules if they belong to a small terminal group.
 Default=True

 - **mae_lig**: External MAE file with quantum charges generated with Schrödinger suite.
 When supplied, any charge calculated internally in the platform will be replaced by the charges from this file.
 Default=None

+Important: Peleffy requires CONECT lines in the PDB file, otherwise they are automatically added with Schrödinger Protein Preparation Wizard.

 ..  code-block:: yaml